-Endometriosis is a painful condition in which tissue that normally lines your uterus (endometrial tissue) grows in other parts of your pelvis, such as your ovaries or fallopian tubes.
+Endometriosis is a painful condition in which tissue similar to the tissue that normally lines your uterus (endometrial tissue) grows in other parts of your pelvis, such as your ovaries or fallopian tubes.

 The different types of endometriosis are based on where the tissue is located.
-In bowel endometriosis, endometrial tissue grows on the surface or inside of your intestines.
+In bowel endometriosis, tissue similar to endometrial tissue grows on the surface or inside your intestines.

 Bowel endometriosis is sometimes part of rectovaginal endometriosis, which affects the vagina and rectum.